fredhutchio/python_programming/exercises/class2_exercises.md

 ## Challenge ice cream

 The following code defines and tests a function to list the best and worst flavor of ice cream.
-Modify the code to improve its readability. *Extra:* Explain the difference between the use of `print` and `return` in the output.
+Modify the code to improve its readability, and note what other information a user would need to be able to run the code. *Extra:* Explain the difference between the use of `print` and `return` in the output.

 ```
 def hippopotamus(x,y):